The Tobacco Display Ban is legislation that prohibits shops and other public venues from openly displaying tobacco products.

 - All tobacco products – cigarettes, cigars, hand rolling tobacco – have to be covered up.
 The only times a tobacco display can be uncovered are: (1) to serve customers aged 18 years or older who have requested to buy or see tobacco products; and (2) while staff are actively performing necessary maintenance duties such as stock-taking, restocking, staff training, cleaning the gantry etc.

 - In England, Wales and Northern Ireland, you are allowed to reveal no more than 1.5m2 (about 10 shelves on a 1m2 gantry) worth of tobacco products at a time.
 Tobacco accessories, such as cigarette papers, lighters, matches, etc. can be displayed anywhere, anytime, in or out of sight.
 However, if you are looking for one of these accessories only, you are not allowed to expose tobacco while doing so.

-- In Scotland, you will be able to reveal no more than 1m2 (about the length of 8-12 pack-facings) worth of tobacco products at a time and the ban also applies to a list of “smoking related products”.
+- In Scotland, shops not allowed reveal no more than 1m2 (about the length of 8-12 pack-facings) worth of tobacco products at a time and the ban also applies to a list of “smoking related products”.
 This list currently includes cigarette papers, cigarette tubes, cigarette filters, apparatus for making cigarettes, cigarette holders and pipes for smoking tobacco products.